NIGHT SAILING: SMALL RITES AND ANCIENT EMOTIONS

 Below deck, everything is put in order.
 On the chart table there is only the nautical chart, where we mark the ship point (which is also noted on the log book) every two hours.
 The aim is to have an updated position and a reference point in the case Gps abandons us.

-For safety, we close the hatch and porthole and all sea skin fittings, even those ones usually let open during the day.
+For safety reasons, we close the hatch and porthole and all sea skin fittings, even those ones usually let open during the day.

 Wind becalms almost completely.
 So, we roll genoa and mainsail and we sail under power.
 In normal conditions, I prefer reefing, regardless wind’s strength.
 In this case, we close everything because the roll makes the mainsail slam.